LukBartsch/CryptoDashboard/README.md

 ![image](https://user-images.githubusercontent.com/98742733/218311013-9f99b0c1-f5f0-4579-a898-1c19bc6d43b7.png)

+The visitor has the option of choosing the displayed data not only because of the indicator but also for the period of time that interests him.

 ## Setup
 - Clone repository
 * Rename .env.example to `.env` and set your value (get free API key from polygon.io platfrom)